Summary

 - fever.

-Women who have had PID need to be especially careful about gonorrhoea and chlamydia.
+Women who have had PID are at increased risk from long term consequences of gonorrhoea and chlamydia.
 The risk of infertility increases with each bout of inflammation, especially if left untreated for long periods.

 How often should I get checked for gonorrhoea?